 - Making Light: Haydn, Musical Camp, and the Long Shadow of German Idealism by Raymond Knapp, musicology professor, academic associate dean at the Herb Alpert School of Music, and director of the Center for Musical Humanities

 - Ranciere’s Sentiments by Davide Panagia, professor of political science

-- Empire's Labor by Adam Moore (forthcoming from Cornell University Press)
+- Empire's Labor: The Global Army That Supports U.S. Wars by Adam Moore, associate professor of geography (forthcoming from Cornell University Press)

 UCLA faculty authors interesting in publishing a monograph through TOME should submit a proposal directly to the one of the participating presses.
 Once the proposal has been accepted by the press, contact the UCLA Library to complete the paperwork that triggers funding to cover the title publication fee.